Sudharshan172/employee-management-system/README.md

-# Office Employee Management System
+# Employee Details Management System

 ## Description
 This project is an Employee Management System built using Django to manage employee details.